segmentio/analytics-vue/README.md

     + Track event: `Clicked Learn Vue Link`

 # 🤔 What's Next?
-Interested in allowing your visitors to control and customize their tracking preferences on a website?
-Integrate our [consent-manager](https://github.com/segmentio/consent-manager), which is imported via the snippet and uses our pre-built React component under the hood.

 Check out our full <a href="https://segment.com/docs/sources/website/analytics.js/">Analytics.js reference</a> to see what else is possible, or read about the <a href="https://segment.com/docs/sources/server/http/">Tracking API methods</a> to get a sense for the bigger picture.

 If you have any questions, or see anywhere we can improve our documentation, <a href="https://segment.com/contact/">please let us know</a>!